digital-chemistry-laboratory/morfeus/docs/local_force.rst

 .. note::

-  Additional accuracy for local modes calculations be achieved by loading also the *fchk* file which contains the normal mode force constants to higher accuracy.
+  Additional accuracy for local modes calculations can be achieved by loading also the *fchk* file which contains the normal mode force constants to higher accuracy.